 Until recently, Adnan served as Secretary of State John Kerry’s acting special representative to Muslim communities, helping create programs to broaden and deepen U.S. diplomatic engagement through social entrepreneurship, political empowerment, and shared commitments to security.
 As senior advisor to the Under Secretary of State for Public Diplomacy, he led the development and deployment of the Public Diplomacy 2.0 Initiative to transform the State Department into a new media-savvy institution.
 His work at the Treasury Department resulted in initiatives and agreements to promote financial cooperation between the United States and key partners in the Middle East, G8, and Asia.
 He served as Alternate Executive Director of the African Development Bank, shaping Bank activities on the African continent.
 He served twice on the National Security Council staff to coordinate counterterrorism and economic issues across the Middle East and Africa.

 Prior to public service, Adnan helped create strategies for Cargill to access Central Asian and Latin American agribusiness markets, and designed programs for Delphi International to promote U.S. business and civil society engagement on a people-to-people basis around the world.

-He is on the Executive Board of the Give to the World charity, a member of the Advisory Board for the Center for Sanctions and Illicit Finance (CSIF) at the Foundation for the Defense of Democracy, and an Advisory Member of Harvard University’s Project on Countering Extremism and Online Hate Speech.
+He is on the Executive Board of the Give to the World charity, a member of the Advisory Board for the Center on Economic and Financial Power at the Foundation for the Defense of Democracy, and an Advisory Member of Harvard University’s Project on Countering Extremism and Online Hate Speech.
 He is a Senior Adviser on communications and public affairs at Public Affairs Engagement (PAE), a Washington, D.C.-based public affairs advisory firm.